monzo/code-of-conduct/README.md

 - Age
 - Religion

-**A note on politics:** The Monzo Community is not intended to be a place for political discussions.
-But we understand that money is inherently political and, as a company, everything we do has an impact on society.
-So political discussions are not banned, but we don't tolerate using our forum as a personal soapbox to air political opinions.
+**A note on politics:** Political discussions are not banned, but we don't tolerate using our forum as a personal soapbox to air political opinions.
 As always, our moderators have the final say on this.

 # Our Shared Values ☀️